-- ISA ASA 54020 explains that the degree of estimation uncertainty affects the risk of material misstatement of accounting estimates.
-85. The use of more complex financial instruments, such as those that have a high level of uncertainty and variability of future cash flows, may lead to an increased risk of material misstatement, particularly regarding valuation.
+- ASA 540 explains that the degree of estimation uncertainty affects 85. the risk of material misstatement of accounting estimates.
+The use of more complex financial instruments, such as those that have a high level of uncertainty and variability of future cash flows, may lead to an increased risk of material misstatement, particularly regarding valuation.
 Other matters affecting the risk of material misstatement include: - The volume of financial instruments to which the entity is exposed. - The terms of the financial instrument, including whether the financial instrument itself includes other financial instruments. - The nature of the financial instruments.

-Fraud Risk Factors21
+Fraud Risk Factors

-- 86. Incentives for fraudulent financial reporting by employees may exist where compensation schemes are dependent on returns made from the use of financial instruments.
+- Incentives for fraudulent financial reporting by employees may exist 86 where compensation schemes are dependent on returns made from the use of financial instruments.
 Understanding how an entity's compensation policies interact with its risk appetite, and the incentives that this may create for its management and traders, may be important in assessing the risk of fraud. - 87.
 Difficult financial market conditions may give rise to increased incentives for management or employees to engage in fraudulent financial reporting: to protect personal bonuses, to hide employee or management fraud or error, to avoid breaching regulatory, liquidity or borrowing limits or to avoid reporting losses.
-For example, at times of market instability, unexpected losses may arise from extreme fluctuations in market prices, from unanticipated weakness
+For example, at times of market instability, unexpected losses may arise from extreme fluctuations in market prices, from unanticipated weakness in asset prices, through trading misjudgements, or for other reasons.
+In addition, financing difficulties create pressures on management concerned about the solvency of the business.

-ISA See ASA 540, paragraph 2.
-See ISA ASA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, for requirements and guidance dealing with fraud risk factors.
+See ASA 540, paragraph 2.
+See ASA 240 The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements for requirements and guidance dealing with fraud risk factors.

-- in asset prices, through trading misjudgmentsmisjudgements, or for other reasons.
-In addition, financing difficulties create pressures on management concerned about the solvency of the business. - 88.
-Misappropriation of assets and fraudulent financial reporting may often involve override of controls that otherwise may appear to be operating effectively.
+88. Misappropriation of assets and fraudulent financial reporting may often involve override of controls that otherwise may appear to be operating effectively.
 This may include override of controls over data, assumptions and detailed process controls that allow losses and theft to be hidden.
 For example, difficult market conditions may increase pressure to conceal or offset trades as they attempt to recover losses.